axe-api/validator/docs/index.md

   - title: Proof of work 💪
     details: Laravel-ish data validation rules are well-tested as a concept.
 This library is just another implementation for JavaScript.
   - title: i18n 🇺🇳
     details: Multi-language error messages are supported internally, unlike other libraries.
+It provides consistency.
 ---